 So what can you look for to make sure your book has the basics of plot to build a compelling story on?

-The three most important things to look for in that first round of editing are your main character, the climax, and the inciting incident.
+Rather than trying to perfect your whole manuscript all at once, the best way to start editing the big picture is to focus on just three elements: the main character, the climax, and the goal.
 Those three things are the foundation for everything else that happens in the book.
-If you need to decide which chapter should start off your book, you need to know why people will relate to the main character and where the inciting incident happens.
+If you need to decide which chapter should start off your book, you need to know why people will relate to the main character.
 If you need to make your antagonist more interesting, you need to know what they want to accomplish during the climax and why.
 Anything you do in your book springs from the combination of these three elements.

 So first you have to identify them.
 You probably know who your main character is.
 That one is a pretty conscious decision for most writers.
 If you have multiple major characters and you don't know which one to focus on, you can go check out my post about main characters for more pointers about what a single focal character can bring to your story or my post about picking a main character to go over the role they play in the plot.